Downtown Toronto: Education

-The Royal Conservatory of Music is a non-profit music education institution that is headquartered in downtown Toronto.
+The Royal Conservatory of Music, a non-profit music education institution is headquartered in downtown Toronto.

 Primary and secondary

 Four different public school boards provide primary and secondary education for the City of Toronto, including its downtown area.
 Two Toronto school boards provide instruction in the English language, the secular Toronto District School Board, and the separate Toronto Catholic District School Board.
 The other two, the secular Conseil scolaire Viamonde and the separate Conseil scolaire catholique MonAvenir, provide instruction in the French language in and beyond Toronto.

 Several independent schools also operate within downtown Toronto.

 Tertiary

 The University of Toronto's St. George campus is located in the north-west portion of downtown.

-Downtown Toronto is home to four public universities, the University of Toronto, OCAD University, Université de l'Ontario français and Toronto Metropolitan University.
+Downtown Toronto is home to four public universities - the University of Toronto, OCAD University, Université de l'Ontario français and Toronto Metropolitan University.
 OCAD University is an arts school whose main building is located in Grange Park.
 The Université de l'Ontario français is a French-language postsecondary institution situated in East Bayfront.
-Toronto Metropolitan University and the University of Toronto are research universities, with the former located in the Garden District and the latter's St. George campus, which is the largest of its three, situated in the Discovery District.
-The University of Toronto's other two campuses are located outside the downtown core in Mississauga and Scarborough.
+Toronto Metropolitan University and the University of Toronto are research universities, with the former located in the Garden District and the latter's St. George campus (the largest of its three) situated in the Discovery District.
+The University of Toronto's other two campuses are located outside the downtown core, in Mississauga and Scarborough.